lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 .. image:: ../getting_started/images/docker_runs_overview.png

-Use your subsampled dataset
+Use your selected dataset
 ---------------------------

-Once the docker run has finished, you can see your subsampled dataset in the Lightly Platform:
+Once the docker run has finished, you can see your selected dataset in the Lightly Platform:

 .. image:: ./images/webapp-explore-after-docker.jpg

-In our case, we had 4 short street videos with about 1000 frames each in the S3 bucket and subsampled it to 50 frames.
+In our case, we had 4 short street videos with about 1000 frames each in the S3 bucket and selected 50 frames from it.
 Now you can analyze your dataset in the embedding and metadata view of the Lightly Platform, subsample it further, or export it for labeling.
 In our case we come to the conclusion that the raw data we have